 - Nmuting is the scaling factor considering PRS resource muting.
 Nmuting=TmutingPRS*Lmuting, where TmutingPRS is the muting repetition factor given by the higher-layer parameter DL-PRS-MutingBitRepetitionFactor, and Lmuting is the size of the bitmap b1.

-When PRS-RSRP measurements are configured for DL-AoD,

-- if the UE is configured with both eDRX_IDLE cycle and PRS measurement reporting periodicity via reportingInterval in RequestLocationInformation, and the eDRX_IDLE cycle is smaller than or equals to the configured PRS measurement reporting periodicity, the time TPRS-RSRP,total starts from the first DRX cycle within PTW containing the DL PRS resources in the assistance data after both the NR-DL-AoD-RequestLocationInformation message and NR-DL-AoD-ProvideAssistanceData message from LMF via LPP [34] are delivered to the physical layer of UE.
+If the following conditions are met, the time TPRS-RSRP,Total starts from the first DL PRS resource(s) instances inside a PTW after both the NR-DL-AoD-ProvideAssistanceData message and NR-DL-AoD-RequestLocationInformation message are delivered from LMF to the UE via LPP [34].

+- UE is configured with CN eDRX > 10.24s, and

+- periodic PRS measurement reporting is configured, and

+- CN eDRX cycle is smaller or equal to the PRS measurement reporting periodicity configured via higher layer parameter reportingInterval in TS 37.355 [34], and

+- there is one or more PRS resources occurring in PTW.

-- otherwise, the time TPRS-RSRP,total starts from the first DRX cycle containing the DL PRS resources in the assistance data after both the NR-DL-AoD-RequestLocationInformation message and NR-DL-AoD-ProvideAssistanceData message from LMF via LPP [34] are delivered to the physical layer of UE.
+Otherwise, the time TPRS-RSRP,Total starts from the first DL PRS resource(s) after both the NR-DL-AoD-ProvideAssistanceData message and NR-DL-AoD-RequestLocationInformation message are delivered from LMF to the UE via LPP [34].

 Note: No per-positioning frequency layer requirement is applied in scenarios when multiple positioning frequency layers are configured.

 When the PRS-RSRP measurement is configured together with RSTD measurement then the PRS-RSRP measurement shall meet the RSTD measurement requirements defined in clause 4.5.2.